 I am looking forward to another great year at Lafayette.

 I am a Special Education teacher here at Lafayette Elementary School.
 I started teaching in 2003 in Boston, Massachusetts and completed my Masters in Special Education at Wheelock College in 2005.
-I lived and taught in Boston until 2009 when I moved to San Francisco to continue teaching.
-For the last three years, I worked as a Positive Behavior Interventions and Supports Coach and PAX Good Behavior Game Partner for SFUSD.
-While I loved working at various school sites and learned a tremendous amount, I missed working directly with children.
-I feel very fortunate to have found a spot at Lafayette.
-I am continuously impressed by the community here and am grateful everyday to come work with such wonderful people.
+I lived and taught in Boston until 2009 when I moved to San Francisco to continue in education.
+After a few different positions in the city and district, I went back to teaching special education at Lafayette in 2016.

 My name is Rob Tassano and I am a Resource Teacher at Lafayette Elementary.
 I graduated from Cal Poly San Luis Obispo with a degree in Business and then received my teaching credential from San Francisco State University.
-This is my fourth year at Lafayette and I am very excited to be back and for the opportunity to be part of such a wonderful school community.
+I have been teaching at Lafayette since 2012 and I am very excited to be back and for the opportunity to remain a part of such a wonderful school community.
 All the teachers, staff and parents make Lafayette a wonderful place for students to learn and grow!
 When I am not teaching, I enjoy spending time with my family, playing and watching sports, and traveling as much as possible.
 Maui and Lake Tahoe are two of my very favorite places to visit.
 I am a huge San Francisco Giants and 49ers fan!

 Greetings!
 I am a San Francisco native and grew up in the Chinatown and Portola neighborhoods.
 I received my teaching credential at SF State University and began my teaching career with SFUnified in 1994.
 I’ve taught at Cesar Chavez Elementary (5th, 1st, Tech), Marshall Elementary (Tech), and Paul Revere K-8 School (Tech).
 Before coming to Lafayette, I was a Teacher on Special Assignment with the Educational Technology Department in SFUSD.
 In 2014, I joined the Lafayette community as the Technology Teacher and have since evolved the role and program into a STEAM focused one.
-My passion is teaching computer science and engineering and I hope to grow a Maker Program at Lafayette.
+My passion is teaching computer science, engineering and maker education.